 Judge James W. Robison built had a home built for him in 1853.
-The building was not only his home, but it also served as an office for a newspaper and a railroad over the years.
+The building was not only his home but also served as an office for a newspaper and a railroad over the years.
 Eventually, the ravages of time destroyed the home, leaving nothing.

 The Robinson-Rose House not only welcomes visitors but is the home to a host of ghostly and paranormal activity.
 Ghost hunters and the average visitor have heard footsteps when no one is around and witness the elevator operating without the assistance of anyone.

-Some female visitors have felt their hair being pulled, and lights have randomly switched on and off.
+Some female visitors have felt their hair pulled, and lights have randomly switched on and off.

 Apparition and cloudy mists have also been witnessed here!

 4. Horton Grand Hotel